Skip to main content

 Do I need to bring a laptop?

-No, laptops are not necessary and you will be moving around the building, so pack light.
+No, you are encouraged to pack light as space is limited and you will be moving around the building.
 A phone, water bottle, and personal items will be all that you need.

 Is there a dress code?

-Comfortable, business casual dress is appropriate throughout the day.
-Walking shoes with pants, skirts, dresses, and collared shirts or tops are all suitable.
-Jackets, light cardigans, and blazers are good choices as the building can sometimes be chilly.
-Avoid ripped jeans, leggings, athletic wear, baseball caps, and hoodies or t-shirts with logos.
+Yes, business casual attire is appropriate.
+Comfortable walking shoes with pants, skirts, dresses, and collared shirts, or tops are all suitable.
+Jackets, light cardigans, and blazers are good choices since the classrooms can sometimes be chilly.
+You should avoid ripped jeans, leggings, athletic wear, baseball caps, cropped tops, and hoodies or t-shirts with logos.

 Will I have an opportunity to meet current students and faculty?

 Yes!
-Student leaders, including members of our Student Bar Association, will be on hand to welcome incoming students and talk to you about opportunities to get involved in student organizations and activities.
-A number of faculty members will participate in your orientation experience, either by presenting, by tabling at the Special Programs Open House, and/or by taking part in one or more of the community events offered.
+Student leaders, including members of the Student Bar Association, will be on hand to welcome you and talk about opportunities to get involved in student organizations and other activities.
+Class tutors for 1L classes are invited to join you for a meal during orientation and a number of faculty members will participate in your orientation experience, either by presenting, by tabling at the Special Programs Open House, and/or by taking part in one or more of the community events offered.

 Can I bring friends and family?